thirdweb-dev/typescript-sdk/docs/sdk.nftcollection.totalsupply.md

 ## NFTCollection.totalSupply() method

-Get the number of NFTs minted
+Get the total count NFTs minted in this contract

 <b>Signature:</b>